motojinc25/dockerfiles/README.md

-# dockerfiles
-Various Dockerfiles I use
+# Dockerfiles

+## Description

+This is a repo to hold various Dockerfiles for images I create.